-Results for the end of KS2 show that there is no difference in performance for disadvantaged pupils when compared with the LA and national averages for Reading and Maths.
-There is a difference of -1 in the averaged scaled score between the school and the LA for GPS.
+Results for the end of KS2 show that disadvantaged pupils at Primrose Hill perform well when compared to LA and national averages - particularly for Maths and GPS.
+There is a difference of -1 in the averaged scaled score between all pupils and those in receipt of FSM in attendance at Primrose Hill for all three tests.
+Although this difference is less than that shown for national and LA figures, it is something our school needs to continue to work on.